x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ## What do you need to know before you begin?

-- Estimated time to complete this task: 15 minutes
+- Estimated time to complete this task: 15 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the “Federation and certificates” permissions entry in the [Exchange and Shell infrastructure permissions](exchange-and-shell-infrastructure-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "Federation and certificates" permissions entry in the [Exchange and Shell infrastructure permissions](exchange-and-shell-infrastructure-permissions-exchange-2013-help.md) topic.

 - Completed configuration of your hybrid deployment using the Hybrid Deployment Wizard.
 For more information, see [Exchange Server Hybrid Deployments](https://technet.microsoft.com/en-us/library/jj200581\(v=exchg.150\)).

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).

 > [!TIP]